-In research, these are called empirical questions, which ask about how the world is, how the world does work, etc. Such questions are addressed by a corresponding type of study—called empirical research—which is concerned about actual events and phenomena.
+In research, these are called empirical questions, which ask about how the world is, how the world does work, etc. Such questions are addressed by a corresponding type of study—called empirical research—which is concerned with actual events and phenomena.

 Empirical research typically seeks to find a general story or explanation, one that applies to various cases and across time.
 It functions to create new knowledge about the way the world actually works.
 This article discusses the concepts, types, processes, and other important aspects of empirical research.
+It also tackles the importance of identifying evidence in research.

 Empirical research is defined as any study whose conclusions are exclusively derived from concrete, verifiable evidence.
 The term empirical basically means that it is guided by scientific experimentation and/or evidence.
 Likewise, a study is empirical when it uses real-world evidence in investigating its assertions.

 This research type is founded on the view that direct observation of phenomena is a proper way to measure reality and generate truth about the world (Bhattacharya, 2008).
-And by its name, it is a research approach that observes the rules of empiricism and uses quantitative and qualitative methods for gathering evidence.
+And by its name, it is a methodology in research that observes the rules of empiricism and uses quantitative and qualitative methods for gathering evidence.

 For instance, a study is being conducted to determine if working from home helps in reducing stress from highly-demanding jobs.
 An experiment is conducted using two groups of employees, one working at their homes, the other working at the office.
 Each group was observed.
 The outcomes derived from this research will provide empirical evidence if working from home does help reduce stress or not.